 Why only one set?
-How long should I rest between exercises?Updated a month ago
+How long should I rest between exercises?Updated 4 months ago

 The beauty of variable resistance is that you can fatigue your muscles to full strength in all ranges of motion with a single set.
 Doing multiple sets just gives your muscles a chance to rest, which doesn’t trigger as great a growth response as the body doesn’t recognize a deficit.
 Ensure you’re using the right X3 band.